American Center of Oriental Research (ACOR)

 Burton MacDonald and Rosemarie Sampson Fellowship: One award for either eight weeks residency at ACOR for research in the fields of Ancient Near Eastern languages and history, archaeology, Bible studies, or comparative religion, or a travel grant to assist with participation in an archaeological field project in Jordan.
 The ACOR residency fellowship option includes room and board at ACOR and a monthly stipend of $400.
 The travel grant option provides a single payment of $2,000 to help with any project related expenses.
 Both options are open to enrolled undergraduate or graduate students of Canadian citizenship or landed immigrant status.

-James A. Sauer Fellowship: One award of $1,250 open to enrolled graduate students of Jordanian citizenship, studying in Jordan or another country, and participating in an archaeological project or pursuing independent research in Jordan.
-This cycle the fellowship is open only to enrolled graduate students of Jordanian nationality.
+James A. Sauer Fellowship: One award of $1,250 to support a graduate student participating on an archaeological project or pursuing independent research in Jordan.
+For the 2020–2021 cycle, the Sauer fellowship is only open to enrolled graduate students of non-Jordanian nationality.

 Frederick-Wenger Memorial Endowment: Two awards of $1,500 to assist a Jordanian student with the cost of their education.
 Eligibility is not limited to a specific field of study, but preference will be given to study related to Jordan's cultural heritage.
 Candidates must be Jordanian citizens and currently enrolled as undergraduate or graduate students in a Jordanian university.